uml2prov/uml2prov/README.md

 java -jar uml2prov.jar -m examples/models/Stack.uml -i examples/listeners -l a.b.ListenerCSV
 ```

-The execution of the command generates a new directory, with the following content:
+The execution of the command generates a new directory (called `./src-gen`), with the following content:

-- _templates_: folder containing the PROV-templates.
+- `templates`: folder containing the PROV-templates.
-- _aspects_: folder with all the source code generated to collect bindings: Java Classes, dependencies and an AspectJ _aspect_.
-Note that the _BGM_ is developed on top of AspectJ (an AOP extension to the Java programming language).
-Thus, no manual intervention is required for the instrumentation of the target application, and the resulting application automatically collects the source data transparently for software developers.
+- _Java package_ `es.unirioja.uml2prov.bgm`: this package contains the source code generated to collect bindings: UML2PROV API Java Classes and an AspectJ _aspect_ with helper classes.
+- A copy of the Java package containing the provided listener
-- _dependencies_: folder with dependencies necessary to run the aspect.
+- `dependencies`: folder with dependencies necessary to run the aspect.

 ### Integrate the BGM into the existing application